accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 </blockquote>

-##### Removal of test conditions on element naming properties
+##### Removal of test conditions on `<svg>` element naming properties

-In [test 1.2.4](/en/raweb1.1/criteres.html#test-1-2-4), RAWeb 1 required testing for the absence of a naming method for the element `<svg>` even in the presence of an `aria-hidden="true"` property.
+In [test 1.2.4](/en/raweb1.1/criteres.html#test-1-2-4), RAWeb&nbsp;1 required testing for the absence of a naming method for the element `<svg>` even in the presence of an `aria-hidden="true"` property.
 Recent tests on the testing environment have shown that, even in the presence of a naming method, the mere presence of the `aria-hidden="true"` property is sufficient for the image to be ignored.
 It is no longer necessary to check for the absence of a naming method.

 The methodology has been modified accordingly.

-###### In RAWeb 1
+###### In RAWeb&nbsp;1

 <blockquote>